getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

 Sometimes you may want to share some fields or sub-forms between multiple forms.

-Lets create `blueprints://partials/gallery.yaml` which we want to embed to our form:
+Let's create `blueprints://partials/gallery.yaml` which we want to embed to our form:

 ``` yaml
 form: